 Young Migrant Integration Leaders [EXEMPLAR]

 IO1 - Integration Leaders Curriculum

 Module 1: Integration and Me

 Self-directed Learning Content

 Introduction to the Module:

 This is the first module of the Integration Leaders Curriculum Manual.
-This module addresses the topic "Integration and Me" which includes definitions of important terms, an introduction to indicators of integration and integration monitor systems, and a brief overview about the migration dynamics and the integration policies in Europe.
+This module addresses the topic "Integration and Me" which includes definitions of important terms, an introduction to indicators of integration and integration monitor systems, and a brief overview about the migration dynamics and the integration policies in Germany.
 In the face-to-face session, which accompanies this module, participants will be given the opportunity to reflect on their personal understanding of integration, formulate their expectations, fears and skills and discuss about integration barriers.

 Learning Outcomes Achieved:

 Knowledge: Understand the (different) meanings of integration and recognize it as a key factor for the development of individuals and communities.

 Understand better the host country's existing framework.

 Skills: Being able to reflect on their own fears, expectations and skills as well as on the cultural differences and similarities between the host country and their countries of origin.
-Being able to discover and deconstruct stereotypes Attitudes: Think and act open-mindedly, be flexible and adjustable, having self-assurance and feeling "good" with oneself, feel free to express oneself whilst respecting the values of the host country Theoretical Content:
+Being able to discover and deconstruct stereotypes

+Attitudes: Think and act open-mindedly, be flexible and adjustable, having self-assurance and feeling "good" with oneself, feel free to express oneself whilst respecting the values of the host country

+Theoretical Content:

 In this section, we will provide you with some background information on the topic of integration.
-First, we will be looking at the heterogeneity of the group of migrants that influences the integration process and then we will provide you some definitions and indicators of integration Unit 1: Meaning and Importance of Integration Heterogeneity of the migrant population Migrants in Europe are not a consistent and homogeneous group, they differ in a variety of features such as country of origin, age, gender, mother tongue, multilingualism, social/political socialisation, experience with democracy and dictatorship, migration and refugee experience, cultural socialisation, educational socialisation, psychosocial situation, school education, vocational training needs, working experience, duration of stay in Germany which can respectively influence the integration process.
+First, we will be looking at the heterogeneity of the group of migrants that influences the integration process, then we will provide you some definitions and indicators of integration and at the end we will give a short historical overview about the migration dynamics and the development of the integration policies in Germany.

+Unit 1: Meaning and Importance of Integration

+Heterogeneity of the migrant population

+Migrants in Germany are not a consistent and homogeneous group, they differ in a variety of features such as country of origin, age, gender, mother tongue, multilingualism, social/political socialisation, experience with democracy and dictatorship, migration and refugee experience, cultural socialisation, educational socialisation, psychosocial situation, school education, vocational training needs, working experience, duration of stay in Germany which can respectively influence the integration process.

 Some definitions: